Digital best practice

 Sustainability in the context of technology can mean many things, ranging from managing biodiversity, to water usage, responsible disposal of waste or carbon emissions.
 Some elements are within our direct control, and we can mitigate or reduce, and others we can’t immediately change, but can raise awareness about.

-It is important for users of technologies to know that there is a substantial carbon footprint from generating energy, and that information and communication technologies (ICT) are now recognised as a significant waste stream in terms of global toxic waste.
-Also that there is a substantial water use footprint involved in the creation and operation of the electronics we use, and the geopolitics of sourcing raw materials needed for their construction opens urgent questions of environmental justice.
+It is important for users of technologies to know that there is a substantial carbon footprint from generating energy, and that information and communication technologies are now recognised as a significant waste stream in terms of global toxic waste.
+And that there is a substantial water use footprint involved in the creation and operation of the electronics we use, and the geopolitics of sourcing raw materials needed for their construction opens urgent questions of environmental justice.

 After surveying the landscape to see what factors we have control over, we focused our efforts primarily on carbon emissions because: